 Can everyone be hypnotized?

 Most people can be hypnotized, but only if they are willing participants.
-Some people show resistance, and if they do, it will not work on them.
+Some people show resistance, and if they do, it will not work for them.

 Hopefully, this has given you a small insight into the basic workings of hypnotism and its applications.
 There is so much more to learn about it, but that should be left to the professionals in the field.